madebyjeffrey/TerraJ/README.md

 Addendum by Jeffrey Drake
 -------------------------

+24 Feb 2013

 The code as is will not compile and run.
 It is being updated to do so, but on the Mac it does not run with OpenGL as of yet.

+The JOGL libraries were updated to the latest of the 1.1 series to enable the program to run, and compile.
+It is not compatible with JDK 7 on the Mac.

+Next step is to convert to JOGL 2.
+Probably won't work any better afterwards.

 TerraJ Readme
 -------------